Table of Contents

 Ensure you have the following details about your SWIRL deployment:

-– The port SWIRL runs on (only needed if different from the default).
+swirl-host– The fully qualified domain name of your SWIRL instance.swirl-port– The port SWIRL runs on (only needed if different from the default).

 Example:

-If your deployment is search.swirl.today
+If your deployment is search.swirl.today, the swirl-host is search.swirl.today.

 HTTPS Requirement

-Single Page Applications and Web Protocols require https://
+Single-Page Applications and Web Protocols in Azure Applications require https:// for fully qualified domains.

 Getting Started